-The rates of payment on Tús is linked to your existing Jobseeker's Allowance with a minimum payment of €225.50.
-All Tús payments will be made by Electronic Fund Transfer into your bank account.
+The rates of payment on Tús is linked to your existing jobseeker's allowance, with a minimum payment of \in 230.50.
+All Tús payments will be made directly into your bank account, by electronic fund transfer.

 Tús - Secondary Benefits